Ino-Bagaric/VehiclePartPosition/README.md

 # VehiclePartPosition - SAMP

 ## GetPosNearVehiclePart ##
 Use this function to obtain the position in the world of a certain part of the vehicle, being able to define a distance between the part of the vehicle and the position in the world.
-You can use it to create a 3D text, checkpoint, pickup or object in that position
+You can use it to create a 3D text, checkpoint, pickup or object in that position.

 ## GetVehiclePartPos ##
 Use this function to obtain the position of a specific part of the vehicle.
 You can use it to attach 3D text or an object.